dsrhaslab/lazyfs/README.md

 ## Installation

-LazyFS was tested with **ext4** (default mount options) as the underlying file system (FUSE backend), in both Debian 11 (bullseye) and Ubuntu 20.04 (focal) environment.
+LazyFS was tested with ext4 (with the default mount options) as the underlying file system (FUSE backend), in both Debian 11 (bullseye) and Ubuntu 20.04 (focal) environment.
 It is C++17 compliant and requires the following packages to be installed:

 -   `CMake` and `g++`: